kutec/kutec-content/html/Semantic HTML5 - A Complete Guide to SEO-Friendly, Accessible Markup/index.md

 lastmod: 2021-04-29T11:32:09.599Z
 ---

-If you have
+If you have worked on the earlier version of the HTML like XHTML or HTML4 then you must have idea about the HTML page structure with lot of DIVs
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE1MTU0MTQyMjMsMTc5NjcwMDcxMyw0ND
+eyJoaXN0b3J5IjpbNTQ3MTkyMjM3LDE3OTY3MDA3MTMsNDQxOT
-E5ODYzNTAsLTE5OTg1MTczNzBdfQ==
+g2MzUwLC0xOTk4NTE3MzcwXX0=
 -->